What to Look for in an Outdoor Space Heater

 Radiant heat is commonly used in patio heaters, camping and hunting heaters since they provide steady warmth that isn’t affected by the wind.
 It provides quiet operation and is often run on propane or natural gas.

-Forced air, or convection heaters, work by blowing and circulating hot air in your space.
+Forced air and convection heaters, work by blowing and circulating hot air in your space.
 With forced air heat, you can quickly and efficiently heat a space, but the heat can also be lost quickly if cold air comes into the space.

 If you’re one of those people who run in and out of the garage a lot, a forced-air heater may not work as efficiently as you want it to.